Skip to content

 Low-Quality Crystals: When the Problem Is the Bead Itself

-If you've cleaned your crystals and they still look flat, the issue may be with the crystals themselves rather than their surface condition.
+If you have cleaned your crystals and they still look flat, the issue may be with the crystals themselves rather than their surface condition.
 Not all crystal beads are manufactured to the same standard, and the difference in light performance between premium and budget options is genuinely significant.

-• Poor cut precision - facets that aren't flat or aren't angled correctly - reduces light return fundamentally
+• Poor cut precision (facets that are not flat or are not angled correctly) reduces light return fundamentally

 • Low-clarity glass scatters light internally instead of allowing it to pass through cleanly and reflect off facet surfaces